smolt/iphoneos-apple-support/README.md

 iphoneos-apple-support
 ======================

-This little library, libiossup, packages some useful iOS stuff derived from http://www.opensource.apple.com.
+This little library, libiphoneossup, packages some useful iOS stuff derived from http://www.opensource.apple.com.
 In particular, it provides support for thread local variables on 32-bit ARM architectures which is needed to fully use the D programming language on iOS.